White blouse with Ballet flats— a women's outfit

 Why it works

 Two pieces, multiple occasions.
 The white blouse brings silky drape, set-in shoulders.
 The ballet flats answers it — pointed-toe, leather, soft sole.
-All-monochrome is high-contrast and architectural.
+Black on white is architectural and photographs beautifully; in person it can go stark.

 This is solid business or smart-occasion territory.
 Adds up to dressier-than-business-casual without crossing into formal.